 Cartography is a very broad subject with many diverging themes.
-In 2020, the Miami International Map Fair presents three experts speaking on a wide range of topics.
+In 2021, the Miami International Map Fair presents lectures on a wide range of topics, ranging from the historical storytelling power of maps to the to the cutting-edge use of GIS.
 Join us for these fascinating and informative presentations.

 Dr. Grim retired in May 2018 as Curator of Maps for the Norman B. Leventhal Map and Education Center at the Boston Public Library.
 He assumed this position in 2005 after working 33 years for the Federal government with the cartographic collections at the National Archives and the Library of Congress.
 When he retired from the Library of Congress, he was Specialist in Cartographic History, where he served as Curator of the Geography and Map Division’s rare map, atlas and globe collections and Executive Secretary of the Philip Lee Phillips Society, a friends and support group for the Division.
 He serves as Book Review Editor for Imago Mundi, the international journal for the history of cartography, and has been an active member of the Washington and Boston Map Societies.
+During the past year, he has served as the Washington Map Society’s Program Chair, organizing monthly Zoom meetings now co-sponsored by eight regional map societies.
 He received his M.A. and Ph.D. degrees in historical geography from the University of Maryland.

 Diana Ter-Ghazaryan, Ph.D., GISP — Friday, February 12 at 12 pm (EST)

 Digital Cartography: Connecting the Past to the Future